465 arrested in Capitol riot case, including at least 50 who have served in the military

 Defendants have come from at least 45 states

 The alleged rioters come from at least 45 states outside of Washington, D.C.
-Among those arrested whose home states were known, the most were from Texas, with at least 44 Texans charged so far.
-Pennsylvania and New York each had at least 37 residents arrested and Florida had 35.
+Among those arrested whose home states were known, the most were from Texas, with at least 45 Texans charged so far.
+Florida had at least 39 residents arrested while Pennsylvania and New York each had at least 37.

 Authorities have linked dozens of defendants to extremist groups